In the last two years, the LeadPages video team and I have made more than 350 videos. That’s a new video nearly every other day.

 Lighting is the easiest way to make quick wins if you don’t have a professional video setup.
 If you don’t want to spend any money, experiment with setting up in front of a window on a sunny day and letting the light shine in on your face.

-With lighting you want to focus on not only how YOU look on camera, but also on how your background looks on camera.
+With lighting, you want to focus on not only how YOU look on camera, but also on how your background looks on camera.
 Are the lights where you’re shooting casting a shadow on the wall behind you?
 Is a shadow under your eyes making you look like a zombie?
 Is the video really grainy because of low light?
-These types of things can easily be fixed with adding some extra lighting.
+These types of things can easily be fixed by adding some extra lighting.

 For a very small investment, you can use simple clamp lights to start.
 Keep it simple.
 Put up one, and experiment.
 Find a place to position the light so that it lights the subject (you, your background, or both) in a way that doesn’t make it look washed out.